CS2102-2021-S1-08/CS2102_2021_S1_08/docs/Preliminary_Constraints.md

 ## Care Taker Pet Limit

 1. A Care Taker cannot take care of more than 5 Pets on any single day
-    - For each day specified on a bid, the database can check if there are more than 5 Orders active on that day
+    - For each day specified on a bid, the database can check if there are 5 or more Orders active on that day
+    - If there are 5 or more Orders, the Care Taker cannot accept the bid.
+Else, the Care Taker can accept the bid
     - Cannot be reflected on ER diagram

 ## Care Taker Monthly Summary